All the World's a stage

-Von Trooz is prone to Narcolepsy during which he can experience vivid hallucinations.
+Von Trooz is prone to Narcolepsy during which he can experience vivid hallucination like dreams.
 He'll often relay these visions to Vigor who interprets them in the form of parables.

 'The Centaur of the Universe', Lux is the black rider.
-The oldest and wisest of The Four, Lux is considered the leader of the pack.
+The oldest and wisest of The Four, Lux could be considered the leader of the pack.
 Always well turned out, he is instantly recognisable by his trademark bowler hat and his other main attribute, the conspicuous 'Hornucopia'.
 This majestic

 instrument is played by Lux to provide whatever the rest of the party need.
-However, the burden of carrying such a large device means that Lux is often left to conduct operations from behind the scenes.
+However, the burden of years beyond his age carrying such a large instrument in the field mean that Lux is often left to conduct operations from his Observer Tree.

 BRYO (pron.
 BREE-Oh)

 Bryo the Grey is also known as 'The Centaur of the Earth'.
 Elegant and demure, Bryo carries with her a pitcher of water and a basket of seed which she sows on fallow land.
 The other three riders perspectives of her vary between sister, mother and daughter.
 Creative by nature, she is often the

 instigator of plans and ideas and provides The Four with the voice of reason.
 She is accompanied by her loyal companion, Hope The Crow...